 Those muffins have a little extra going on flavor-wise with the almond extract in the muffin itself and double the ground cinnamon in the topping, so they could handle a bit less sugar in the batter.
-I bumped up the sugar slightly here to counter the tart blueberries and found these to be perfect.
-Not too sweet.
+I bumped up the sugar slightly here to counter the tarter blueberries and found these to be perfect.
+They’re not too sweet.

 While I’ve seen opposing viewpoints on this next matter, I always toss blueberries that will be in muffins or quick breads (like this blueberry muffin bread) in flour before folding them into the batter.

 In my experience it helps the berries stay buoyant throughout the batter instead of sinking toward the bottom.
 Just a little bit of flour will do the trick, think about half a tablespoon for the cup-and-a-quarter of blueberries here.

 “The Muffin Method”